aimat-lab/cluster-hyperopt-tutorial/config_file_variables.md

   - t_eval: Time needed to run one evaluation cycle(Training and evaluating the model for one set of hyperparameters)
-  - parallel_bandwith: How many models will be evaluated in parallel, this variable is defined in the section "sigopt_options"
+  - parallel_bandwith: How many models will be evaluated in parallel, this variable is defined in the section "experiment"
   - time: The time a single job will run on the cluster.
 This variable is defined in the section "sigopt_options".
     The maximum time a job can run depends on the cluster.
 We suggest maximizing the time before chaining jobs.
   - observation_budget: How many suggestions will be created and evaluated.
-    This variable is defined in "sigopt_options" too.
+    This variable is also defined in section "experiment".
   - number_chain_jobs = (observation_budget * t_eval) / (parallel_bandwith * time)
     Round this number up and maybe increase it a bit, to make sure, that the hyperparameter search has enough time.
     But if the time is not enough and the search stops before it is finished you still have the option to continue it.
+    This variable must be an integer value.

 - observation_budget: The maximum number of trials sigopt will attempt to find the best hyperparameters